COMPUTER PROGRAMMING

 1) Get-to-Know, Introduction, Expectations and Concepts in the Syllabus (Civil Society, Volunteering, Project Management)

-6) Introduction to Project Management
+6) Project Management

-7) Problem Analysis
+7) Situation-Problem- Target- Strategy Analysis

 8) Objectives & Stakeholder Analysis